matrix-org/matrix-spec-proposals/proposals/4194-user-redaction.md

 But instead the number of events that have been redacted overall.
 This is to cover semantics of MSC2244.

 Servers SHOULD be more liberal in the number of events that can be redacted in comparison to rate limits for `/send` when the endpoint is being used to redact another user's events.
-Rather than their own events.
-The intent of being liberal is to allow moderators to remove spam faster.
+Rather than the requester's own events.
+The intent of being liberal is to allow moderators to remove spam quickly, rather than struggling behind rate limits for `/rooms/redact/event` or `/send`.

 #### Path parameters